An Overview of Lake Tahoe Shoreline Neighborhoods

 West Lake Tahoe stretches from the Truckee River to Emerald Bay to the south.

-The northern section of Tahoe's west shore is perhaps the quietest populated area of the Tahoe waterfront.
+The northern section of Tahoe's west shore is perhaps the quietest populated area of the Tahoe waterfront area.
 It is also a mecca for summer and winter activities.

 Summer activities include boating, camping, biking and hiking.
 Here's a photo taken from the Homewood Mountain Resort service road, which makes for a nice summer hike.

 Obexer's Boat Company at McKinney Bay hosted the annual Concours d’ Elegance Boat Show from 2014 up until 2020, when the show went virtual.
+The show remained virtual in 2021.
 Prior to 2014, The Sierra Boat Harbor at Carnelian Bay on the north shore had hosted the show.

 Winter activities include downhill skiing (Homewood), XC skiing, snowshoeing and hiking.